pop-os/cosmic-epoch/README.md

 Next, install the COSMIC desktop environment and its associated themes:

-`emerge -1 cosmic-meta pop-theme-meta -pv`
+`emerge cosmic-meta pop-theme-meta`

 Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
 Change to COSMIC and proceed with log in.
-For further information, you may check the [Overlay Repository](https://github.com/fsvm88/cosmic-overlay).
+For further information, you may check the [Gentoo Wiki](https://wiki.gentoo.org/wiki/COSMIC) or [Overlay Repository](https://github.com/fsvm88/cosmic-overlay)

 ## Contact
 - [Mattermost](https://chat.pop-os.org/)